What Should Vaginal Opening Look Like? | Clear, Real, Facts

 Common Characteristics of a Healthy Vaginal Opening

-A healthy vaginal opening has specific traits that indicate good hygiene and absence of infection or injury:
+A healthy vaginal opening has specific traits that often indicate good tissue health and absence of obvious infection or injury:

 • Texture: Soft and moist with slight elasticity.